elilee476/elilee476.github.io/_posts/X2025-01-03-Elaboration-on-the-4-Theses.md

 There was an entire school of legal theory in the late 20th century called "Critical Legal Studies" about which much has been [said](https://www.yalelawjournal.org/essay/reconstructing-critical-legal-studies).
 There is also now a rising school on the right called Common Good Constitutionalism which has been compared to CLS in the sense that it similarly disregards fixed legal constraints in favor of moralizing and outcome-driven judging.

 I'm not committed to any particular form of analogy existing between CLS and Common Good Constitutionalism, but I do think it's worth trying to describe the disillusioned attitude about law's capacity to transcend politics that animates both tendencies.
 Supporters of both have tended to avoid mainstream Anglo jurisprudential ways of presenting their ideas in favor of more historical approaches that depict the contingencies in past thinkers' constructions of legal theories.
-In doing so, they often talk past many of their critics who refuse to listen to their ideas unless they are presented in clear theoretical and logical terms.
-I hope to take steps towards alleviating this miscommunication by giving the case for a set of precise theoretical theses here.
+In doing so, they often talk past many of their critics who refuse to take anyone's ideas seriously unless they are presented in clear theoretical and logical terms.

+I hope to take a step towards alleviating this miscommunication by giving the case for a set of precise theoretical theses here.
 I will restate each thesis in the header of the following sections and then attempt to describe what it means and give arguments in favor of it.
 In prosecuting that objective, I will frequently, if not always, draw on the thinking of Carl Schmitt.

 ## The rules can't tell you how to follow the rules

-Put more specifically in the legal context: legal rules cannot tell you what conduct complies with or violates the law.
+Put more specifically in the legal context: the law cannot be derived from the content of legal rules.

 My arguments here will be primarily in response to Professor Larry Solum's discssusion of Wittgenstein-inspired rule skepticism in a [law review article](https://scholarship.law.georgetown.edu/cgi/viewcontent.cgi?article=2958&context=facpub) on indeterminacy.
 I will try to give a fair presentation of what I understand as Solum's attempt at refuting this thesis and then provide two interrelated objections, the outcome of which I take to validate the thesis.